 Students are required to have proof of immunizations prior to matriculation.
-The PA Program requires immunization based on current Centers for Disease Control recommendations for health professionals.
+The PA Program requires immunization based on current Centers for Disease Control recommendations for health professionals and in compliance with Butler University.
 (Accreditation Standards A3.07; A3.08, A3.19) Students are financially responsible for the costs associated with immunizations.
 Below are the required immunizations to be completed prior to matriculation to the University, clinical rotations, and international travel.